New York Property – Mortgage Financing For Overseas Buyers

 Not dependent on age

-Getting a loan is not dependent on the borrower’s age (because that would be illegal).
+Getting a loan is not dependent on the borrower’s age (because that is illegal by U.S. laws).
 The banks would look at the borrower’s income, debt-to-income ratio, global assets and down payment amount.

 Experience of the banker